I will always remember the day.

 Apples and oranges to say the least.

 In other words, my start in life was far more perfect than my son’s on many levels.
 To think otherwise would show a complete lack of empathy.

 Telling kids to “get over it” is easier said than done.

-As my son laughed with me, we connected.
-I suddenly appeared less “perfect” through his lens.
+When my son laughs with me, we re-connect.
+I suddenly appear less “perfect” through his lens.
 I become real, more approachable.

-Even with being intentional in my comments, I still heard the same words from Michael, as each layer of past trauma was removed – further exposing vulnerability underneath.
+Even with being intentional in my comments, I still hear the same misguided words from my son as each layer of past trauma is slowly removed – further exposing vulnerability underneath.

 Your parents raised you.
 They still love you and call every week.